This page uses javascript to help render elements, if you have problems please enable javascript.

 I have a stipend.
 When will I receive my payments?

 Stipends are usually paid in monthly installments.
 Stipends are normally disbursed in the beginning of the month.
-However, you may contact your program administrator or faculty PI to confirm the dates you expect to receive your stipend.
+However, you may contact your program administrator or faculty PI to confirm the dates you can anticipate to receive your stipend.

 How will the Middle Class Scholarship be affected if I receive a scholarship?

-If you are a recipient of the Middle Class Scholarship (MCS) and are also expecting to receive a scholarship, grant, or any other type of aid please expect that MCS may be reduced.
-MCS is designed to be the last payer
+If you are a recipient of the Middle Class Scholarship (MCS) and are also expecting to receive a scholarship, grant, or any other type of aid, please anticipate that your MCS grant may be reduced.
+It may be reduced because MCS is designed to be the last payer.

 How do I know if I'm protected from being disenrolled from my classes when I have a payment deadline approaching?